dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2506: State-sanctioned killings undermine humanity's value.
+### T2506: The state should not have the power to take a human life.

 |Support|
 |---|